 Introduction

 The tectonic and petrogenetic processes by which Earth’s continental mantle lithosphere develops through time are of fundamental importance in geodynamics and Earth history.
 What are the relative roles of subduction accretion versus subduction erosion of mantle lithosphere fragments, and what petrologic-geochemical processes operate to ultimately stabilize mantle lithosphere beneath newly formed continental crustal tracts?
+JS-OK!
 Volcanic rock-hosted mantle xenolith suites offer vertical sampling columns that reveal the compositional and textural states of lithospheric sections at the time of xenolith entrainment and eruption.
 Petrogenetic studies of such xenolith suites offer constraints on depth intervals of entrainment, thermal gradients, and geochemical evolutionary states.
 The integration of such constraints with regional geophysical data, and with tectonic and petrogenetic studies of the overlying crust offer critical insights into the interplay of plate tectonic and geodynamic processes responsible for the current state of region specific lithospheric domains.
 In this contribution we present new petrologic and geochemical data on the Pleistocene Crystal Knob volcanic neck-hosted mantle xenolith locality of coastal central California, and integrate our findings with regional geophysical data and modeling, and with a wealth of data on the tectonic and petrogenetic development of the overlying crust.

-The Crystal Knob xenolith locality samples a highly strategic lithospheric column through the Late Cretaceous convergent margin belt of the SW North American Cordillera.
+The Crystal Knob xenolith locality samples a strategic lithospheric column through the Late Cretaceous convergent margin belt of the SW North American Cordillera.
 This regionally extensive belt is characterized by a large-volume continental magmatic arc, generated as the Farallon oceanic plate subducted eastward beneath western North America [Ducea et al., 2015].
-The Franciscan complex represents the crustal level accretionary complex of this subduction zone, and is widely recognized for its tectonic inclusion of Farallon plate oceanic basement and pelagic sediment fragments, as well as upper plate magmatic arc derived siliciclastic sediments [Blake et al., 1988; Chapman et al., 2016a; Cowan, 1978; Murchey and Jones, 1984; Sliter, 1984] Recently, it has been recognized that a series of far out of place crystalline nappes that were derived from the southern California segment of the Late Cretaceous magmatic arc lie tectonically above Franciscan-affinity accretionary complex rocks in the central California coastal area [Barth et al., 2003; Chapman et al., 2012; Ducea et al., 2009; Hall and Saleeby, 2013; Kidder and Ducea, 2006].
+The Franciscan complex represents the crustal level accretionary complex of this subduction zone, and is widely recognized for its tectonic inclusion of Farallon plate oceanic basement and pelagic sediment fragments, as well as upper plate magmatic arc derived siliciclastic sediments [Blake et al., 1988; Chapman et al., 2016a; Chapman, 2017 International Geology review, Cowan, 1978; Murchey and Jones, 1984; Sliter, 1984] It has been recognized that a series of far out of place crystalline nappes that were derived from the southern California segment of the Late Cretaceous magmatic arc lie tectonically above Franciscan-affinity accretionary complex rocks in the central California coastal area [Hall, 1991; Barth et al., 2003; Chapman et al., 2012; Ducea et al., 2009; Hall and Saleeby, 2013; Kidder and Ducea, 2006].
 In aggregate these crystalline nappes have been called “Salinia”, or the “Salinian terrane” [Page, 1981].
 The Crystal Knob xenolith locality lies along the western margin of Salinia, adjacent to the Nacimiento fault [Figure ¿fig:context?], a polyphase structural zone which, in its original geometry, constituted the local structural base of the Salinia crystalline nappe sequence [Hall and Saleeby, 2013].
 In this setting the crystal Knob xenolith suite samples the uppermost mantle that has been constructed beneath both the Franciscan accretionary complex and its local veneer of Salinia crystalline nappes.

 Regional tectonic setting and the application of mantle xenolith studies